The 2022 Guide to Using Instagram Hashtags

 - Share your Instagram Reel video to your Instagram Feed

 In August 2020, Instagram rolled out a new feature—Reels.
-An Instagram reel is a 15- or 30-second video with audio from Instagram’s music library or original audio, and augmented reality (AR) effects.
+An Instagram reel is a 15, 30, or up to 60-second video with audio from Instagram’s music library or original audio, and augmented reality (AR) effects.
 If you have a public account, your reel can get discovered by a global audience.

 When you share reels featuring certain songs, hashtags, or effects, your reel may also appear on dedicated pages when someone clicks on that song, hashtag, or effect.
 You can add hashtags once your reel is ready.

 How to find the best Instagram hashtags for your business

 Thousands of hashtags are used every day, and using the most popular tags won’t make your posts any more discoverable because your content will disappear among the other posts.
 So, how to choose Instagram hashtags?

 To scout the best hashtags for business, focus on trending hashtags related to your account, business, and target audience.
 Be careful using pop culture references.
 It’ll help you reach like-minded Instagrammers, but you may risk losing your brand identity among hashtags that overshadow your presence.

 - Take note of what industry-specific hashtags they use

 - Look for hashtags that are more likely to be searched by Instagram communities of your niche